multimeric/Fwrappe/README.md

 However, for the LaTeX format, it is *mandatory* to provide a width.
 This is for various technical reasons explained [in the technical documentation](https://multimeric.github.io/Fwrappe/implementation.html).

 Note if you are using [figure divs](https://quarto.org/docs/authoring/figures.html#figure-divs) that the `width=` attribute must go on the image and not on the figure div when doing this.
-You can refer to
+You can refer to [this source code](https://github.com/multimeric/Fwrappe/blob/main/examples/figure_div.qmd) and [its rendered copy](https://multimeric.github.io/Fwrappe/examples/figure_div.html) for help.

 ## Advanced Config